lance-gg/lance/docs/MyFirstGame.md

 }
 ```

-## Step 3: Server-only code
+## Step 3: Server-Only code

 The server engine will initialize the game engine when the game is started, and handle player connections and "disconnections".

-### **serverSideInit()**
+### Server-side Game Initialization
 Create two paddles, a ball, and add these objects to the game world.
 Define these object's positions and velocities.
 This method will be called only on the server.
-Add the following `serverSideInit()` method:
+Add the following **serverSideInit()** method:

 ```javascript
 initGame() {